-Tables 3 and 4 show the results after pre-processing the data.
+Tables 3 and 4 show the results after the data preprocessing.
 In both tables, the "T" column indicates the total number of classes or method that uses a design pattern, and the "DP&BS" column indicates the number of classes that have instances of some design pattern (DP) and occurrence of the respective bad smell (BS).

-After pre-processing the data, the application of the association rule is performed, in order to identify the co-occurrences.
-For this purpose, the metrics described in Section 2.4 were calculated using the results of Tables 1, 2, 3, and 4.
-We used the result of the Conviction metric following the thresholds shown in Section 2.4.
-Figure 4 exhibits the results of the Conviction metric for the God Class bad smell, considering the association rule Design Pattern $\Rightarrow$ God Class.
-Figure 5 shows the results of the same metric for Long Method bad smell, according to the association rule Design Pattern $\Rightarrow$ Long Method.
+After the data pre-processing, we performed the association rule application to identify the cooccurrences.
+For this purpose, we calculated the metrics described in Section 2.5 using the Tables 1, 2, 3, and 4 results.
+We used the Conviction metric result following the thresholds shown in Section 2.5.
+Figure 4 exhibits the Conviction metric results for the God Class bad smell, considering the Design Pattern $\Rightarrow$ God Class association rule.
+Figure 5 shows the results of the same metric for Long Method bad smell, according to the Design Pattern $\Rightarrow$ Long Method association rule.